 Now that you’ve played your first game and gotten a feel for the system, it’s time to expand your battlegroup to add more options and let you play larger games.
 Expect to be able to field 1500 points for most pickup games – the rules in the core manual allow for up to 2500, but even 2000 points is pushing it on game length – that’s a serious time sink that will take several hours to play through.
 The rules also allow for an underdog bonus – if you have fewer points than your opponent, you get some help including additional stratagem points and other benefits.
 These bonuses can be helpful, but you should probably try to stay within about 200 points of your opponent – any more of a difference between forces tends to make for an uneven game that neither player will find satisfying.

 As far as what to look for next, there are many ways you could expand your collection.
-In the coming weeks we’ll go over the various options available to you to help you decide how to build out your collection, including the various Titan Legios, Maniples, and other features you can use .
-These rules can be found variously in the Core Manual that came with your rules set, the Titandeath expansion book, and the Doom of Molech expansion book.
-We also recommend that you track down the February 2019 and July 2019 issues of White Dwarf, as these contain additional rules for you to play with that can be quite effective.
+In the coming weeks we’ll go over the various options available to you to help you decide how to build out your collection, including the various Titan Legios, Maniples, and other features you can use to build the force of your dreams.
+These rules can be found variously in the Core Manual that came with your starter set or any of the supplements that have been released since such as Titandeath, Doom of Molech, Shadow & Iron, and the new Loyalist Legios book.
 We’ll go into more depth on these in the future as well.